eugeneai/aquarium/collection/LIBS.md

 Goole's [LevelDB](https://code.google.com/p/leveldb/), but it does not support any server features.

 Question - ?
-How to utilise the storage with distributed revision control system?
+How to utilize the storage with distributed revision control system?

 Compressing
 -----------